Tongjiaxun/BP-CPL/README.md

 # BP-CPL: 3D Object Detection with Balanced Prediction Based on Contrastive Point Loss
-[IEEE SENSORS Journal] This is the official implementation of BP-CPL, a lidar-only single-stage 3D detector.
+[IEEE SENSORS Journal] This is the official implementation of BP-CPL, a lidar-only single-stage 3D detector with a proposed Contrastive Point Loss and a Re-balanced branch.